When I first set up this blog I had no idea how to write my ‘About’ page.

 - Sets out what the site can do for visitors

-- Contains a call to action (sign up to the RSS feed or follow me on Twitter)
+- Contains two calls to action (sign up to my newsletter)

-I don’t yet know how successful these changes will be, because I’ve only just made them.
-And, doubtless, I’ll optimise it frequently over the coming weeks (as I do all my static pages).
+I don’t yet know how successful these changes will be, because I’ve only just made them, but I have started receiving new email subscribers through that page.